NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``heat_pump_crankcase_heater_watts``
      - false
      - W
-     - Double
+     - String
      - auto
      - Heat Pump crankcase heater power consumption in Watts.
 Applies only to air-to-air, mini-split, packaged terminal heat pump and room air conditioner with reverse cycle.
-If not provided, the OS-HPXML default (see `Air-to-Air Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-to-air-heat-pump>`_, `Mini-Split Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-heat-pump>`_, `Packaged Terminal Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-heat-pump>`_, `Room Air Conditioner w/ Reverse Cycle <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner-w-reverse-cycle>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Air-to-Air Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-to-air-heat-pump>`_, `Mini-Split Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-heat-pump>`_, `Packaged Terminal Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-heat-pump>`_, `Room Air Conditioner w/ Reverse Cycle <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner-w-reverse-cycle>`_) is used.
    * - ``geothermal_loop_configuration``
      - false
      -
      - Choice
      - auto, none, vertical
      - Configuration of the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see `Ground-to-Air Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#ground-to-air-heat-pump>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Ground-to-Air Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#ground-to-air-heat-pump>`_) is used.
    * - ``geothermal_loop_borefield_configuration``
      - false
      -
      - Choice
      - auto, Rectangle, Open Rectangle, C, L, U, Lopsided U
      - Borefield configuration of the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``geothermal_loop_loop_flow``
      - false
      - gpm
-     - Double
+     - String
-     -
+     - auto
      - Water flow rate through the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML autosized default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``geothermal_loop_boreholes_count``
      - false
      - #
-     - Integer
+     - String
-     -
+     - auto
      - Number of boreholes.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML autosized default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``geothermal_loop_boreholes_length``
      - false
      - ft
-     - Double
+     - String
-     -
+     - auto
      - Average length of each borehole (vertical).
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML autosized default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``geothermal_loop_boreholes_spacing``
      - false
      - ft
-     - Double
+     - String
      - auto
      - Distance between bores.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``geothermal_loop_boreholes_diameter``
      - false
      - in
-     - Double
+     - String
      - auto
      - Diameter of bores.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``geothermal_loop_grout_type``
      - false
      -
      - Choice
      - auto, standard, thermally enhanced
      - Grout type of the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``geothermal_loop_pipe_type``
      - false
      -
      - Choice
-     - auto, standard, thermally enhanced
+     - auto, auto, standard, thermally enhanced
      - Pipe type of the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``geothermal_loop_pipe_diameter``
      - false
      - in
      - Choice
      - auto, 3/4" pipe, 1" pipe, 1-1/4" pipe
      - Pipe diameter of the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Geothermal Loops <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops>`_) is used.
    * - ``heating_system_has_flue_or_chimney``
      - false
      -